KIRANVALAKONDA/Gesture-Controlled-Virtual-Mouse/README.md

 ## Usage

 ### Starting the System
 Run `python src/Proton.py` to start the voice assistant and web interface.
+The web interface will open in a Chrome window for text-based interaction with Proton.

+### Web Interface
+The application includes a web-based chat interface built with Eel, allowing users to interact with Proton via text input in addition to voice commands.
+The interface displays conversation history and provides an alternative input method.

 ### Gesture Control
 1. Say "Proton launch gesture recognition" to start gesture control